PBarde/DL_Ass2/README.md

 ### Running the script

-On a remote server, run the following command:
+On a remote server make sure you did the following steps:

+1. Pull the project
+2. Create the `experiences` folder
+3. Copy the folder of the experience you want to improve into that `experiences` folder

+And then run the following command:

 `nohup python -u random_hyperparameter_search.py BASE_XP_NAME &`